jaimicore/matrix-clustering_stand-alone/README.md

     2. Reference group

-### Radial trees (under development)
+### Radial trees

-- `--radial_tree`: When this option is activated all the motifs are forced to be aligned in a single cluster. **Note** : this option is under development.
-Example coming soon.
+- `--radial_tree`: When this option is activated all the motifs are forced to be aligned in a single cluster. **Note** : this option was recently released and it is under active development.

 ### Others